zalando/postgres-operator/docs/administrator.md

 Alternatively, standby clusters can also stream from a remote primary cluster.
 You have to specify the host address.
 Port is optional and defaults to 5432.
+Moreover, you can also specify a replication slot of the primary.
 Note, that only one of the options (`s3_wal_path`, `gs_wal_path`, `standby_host`) can be present under the `standby` top-level key.